 It’s always nice to have music to keep you entertained whether you are at home or traveling.
 As an Amazon Prime member, I can access tons of songs from all types of genres on my phone even if I don’t have any data.
 I don’t have to carry CDs or an extra device.
 I love having music playing to drown out noises, especially when I am trying to sleep on the airplane.
 There’s nothing worse than being next to someone that snores all the way through a twelve hour flight without music!

-With Amazon Prime, you get access to Prime Music which means over 2 million songs with no annoying commercials.
+One of my favorite Amazon Prime account benefits is that you get access to Prime Music which means over 2 million songs with no annoying commercials.
 Amazon updates the selection of songs and albums available with Prime Music periodically, adding new titles and sometimes removing songs.
 Both the US and UK have Prime Music but I think the songs and playlists that are available differ.